jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_letter_from_publisher.md

   </p>

   <p>
-    The Society of Six &mdash; with full owner and player backing &mdash; chips away at the magic and integrity of baseball.
+    The Society of Six&mdash;with full owner and player backing&mdash;chips away at the magic and integrity of baseball.
 Nickel and dime.
 Not this time.
   </p>

   <p>
-    Because now it is about killing &mdash; steroid-style.
+    Because now it is about killing&mdash;steroid-style.
   </p>

   <p>